 \subsection{Dataset sampling}

-To demonstrate the capability of the prediction and the compatibility with multi-dimensional integrals of NN-MPO, we show the application to 6-dimensional space spanned by all normal modes of formaldehyde \form as a test case. \form is a typical benchmark molecule for both full-quantum approach and machine learning potential \cite{kochTwolayerGaussianbasedMCTDH2019, kamath2018manzhos,manzhosNeuralNetworkPotential2021,koner2020meuwly} due to its strong anharmonicity and many-body correlation.
+To demonstrate the capability of the prediction and the compatibility with multi-dimensional integrals of NN-MPO, we show the application to 6-dimensional space spanned by all normal modes of formaldehyde \form as a test case. \form is a typical benchmark molecule for both full-quantum approach and machine learning potential \cite{koch2019burghardt, kamath2018manzhos,manzhos2021carrington,koner2020meuwly} due to its strong anharmonicity and many-body correlation.
 In this work, the input to the model is a position represented by six normal coordinates, and the output is a ground state energy at that position.
 Energies and forces were computed by density functional theory (DFT) with the B3LYP functional and the SVP basis set with JK-fit approximation implemented in the BAGEL program package \cite{shiozaki2018shiozaki}.
 Samplings were performed from inverted potential probability density function \cite{ku2019manzhos}

 where we set $V_{\text{max}}=17,000$ \kayser and $\Delta=500$ \kayser, which are the same values as previous work \cite{kamath2018manzhos}.
-From this distribution, in this work, 625 training data points and DFT energies up to $V_{\text{max}}$ were sampled by Metropolis-Hastings algorithm while previous work used analytical SOP model potential \cite{handy1997demaison} spanned by six internal coordinates and sampled by $quasi$ Monte Carlo method in the hypercube \cite{kamath2018manzhos}.
-We should note that any SOP model potential can be exactly encoded into NN-MPO by choosing the appropriate basis in the same way as general MPO does \cite{ren2020shuai,crosswhite2008bacon}.
+From this distribution, in this work, 625 training data points and DFT energies up to $V_{\text{max}}$ were sampled by Metropolis-Hastings algorithm while previous work used analytical SOP model potential \cite{handy1997demaison} spanned by six internal coordinates and sampled by $quasi$ Monte Carlo method in the hypercuboid \cite{kamath2018manzhos}.
+We should note that any function in SOP form can be exactly encoded into NN-MPO by choosing the appropriate basis in the same way as general MPO does \cite{ren2020shuai,crosswhite2008bacon}.
 The sampled test data are shown in Fig.~\ref{fig:test_hist}.